andybalholm/redwood/README.md

-If Redwood is running on a Linux gateway/router system, the following iptables rules will enable transparent filtering for the computers on the LAN:
+If Redwood is running on a Linux gateway/router system, the following iptables rules will enable transparent filtering for the computers on the LAN
+(assuming that the LAN interface is `eth1`):

-	iptables -A PREROUTING --dport 80 -j REDIRECT --to-ports 6502 iptables -A PREROUTING --dport 443 -j REDIRECT --to-ports 6510
+	iptables -A PREROUTING -i eth1 -p tcp --dport 80 -j REDIRECT --to-ports 6502 iptables -A PREROUTING -i eth1 -p tcp --dport 443 -j REDIRECT --to-ports 6510

 To do the same thing with pf on a FreeBSD gateway (assuming that the LAN interface is `re0`):